rahulgopinath/rahulgopinath.github.io/_posts/2024-03-23-k-paths-for-context-free-grammars.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-We can now tie both together
+We can now tie both together, allowing us to return all k_paths of a particular k.

 <!--
 ############